 Acupuncture is a practice that is steadily on the rise across America.
-Skepticism over the benefits and scientific weight of the subject has relaxed, and more people are keen to give it a try.
+Skepticism over the benefits and scientific weight of the subject has relaxed, and more people are up to give it a try.
 One of the main concerns here is with acupuncture for senior citizens.

 Eastern medicine and healing is the antithesis to the problem that is easily more appealing in many situations.
 Still, there are always going to be those steadfast in their belief that Western medicine is best.
 This is a problem for those that may benefit from practices like acupuncture but may not receive it.